Cleveland Museum of Art

 UIA Congress in Dresden, Germany

-Howard Spiegler, President of the Art Law Commission of the Union Internationale des Avocats (UIA), and Mari-Claudia Jimenez, Secretary of the Commission, presented a program at the annual UIA Congress in Dresden, Germany entitled “Art as an Asset: What your clients need to know about collecting, transacting and investing in art.”
-Larry Kaye and Steve Brodie also participated in the program along with attorneys from around the world.
+Howard Spiegler, President of the Art Law Commission of the Union Internationale des Avocats (UIA), and Mari-Claudia Jiménez, Secretary of the Commission, presented a program at the annual UIA Congress in Dresden, Germany entitled "Art as an Asset: What your clients need to know about collecting, transacting and investing in art."

 Repatriation of Archaeological and Ethnographic Objects